Material-CMS/material-cms/README.md

 ----

-For more documentation on Apostrophe CMS, visit the [Apostrophe documentation site](http://apostrophecms.com).
+For more documentation on Apostrophe CMS, visit [Apostrophe CMS](http://apostrophecms.com).

-For more documentation on Materialize CSS, visit the [Materialize repository](https://github.com/Dogfalo/materialize)
+For more infos about Materialize , visit [Materialize](https://materializecss.com/).

 ----